 Olivia Healy is a second-year doctoral student in human development and social policy.
 She is interested in early childhood care and education, family well-being, and anti-poverty policy, with a particular focus on the role parents play in supporting young children’s healthy development.
 Previously, Olivia worked as a research associate at the Urban Institute where she studied publicly funded programs designed to support low-income families, including child care subsidies, Head Start, and home visiting.
 She received her B.S. in Policy Analysis and Management from Cornell University.

-Sarah Guminski is a Research Data Analyst and Project Coordinator with the DEEP Lab.
-She received her MPP from The University of Chicago Harris School of Public Policy in 2017, and her BSB in Economics with a Minor in Mathematical Sciences from DePaul University in 2015.
-Before joining Dr. Chase-Lansdale’s research team, Sarah worked as a Research Assistant for The University of Chicago Crime Lab, the Urban Institute Policy Advisory Group, The University of Chicago Center for Survey Methodology, and the DePaul University Department of Economics.
-Sarah also works with the Institute for Policy Research at Northwestern University.
+Sarah Guminski is a Quantitative Research Manager with the DEEP Lab.
+She received her MPP from The University of Chicago Harris School of Public Policy in 2017, and her BS in Economics with a Minor in Mathematical Sciences from DePaul University in 2015.
+Before joining Dr. Sabol’s research team, Sarah worked as a Research Assistant for The University of Chicago Crime Lab, the Urban Institute Policy Advisory Group, The University of Chicago Center for Survey Methodology, and the DePaul University Department of Economics.
+Sarah also works with the NU2Gen Lab at the Institute for Policy Research at Northwestern University.

 Kenn Dela Cruz is a Mixed Methods Research Manager with the DEEP Lab.
 He received his BA from University of California, Los Angeles (UCLA) in 2013 with a major in Psychology and a double minor in Applied Developmental Psychology and Education Studies.
 Kenn then received his MA in Developmental Psychology from San Francisco State University in 2017, where he also completed his master’s thesis exploring the cultural influences on the relationship between children’s cognitive skills and empathy development.
 Kenn has first-hand experience working with children of various ages in a multitude of settings through his previous roles as an Early Childhood Educator at the Loyola Marymount University Children’s Center, an Infant and Toddler Art Instructor at the Randall Museum, and a Child Life Volunteer at the Miller Children’s Hospital.
 He also works with the Institute for Policy Research at Northwestern University.